 - Design a resource your peers can use to help analyze a primary source document.

 - Present your products and entire ELO experience to the Social Studies Department.

 Students met regularly with their mentor teacher and completed journals and a final reflection paper.
 They worked with the Lane Library and the Tuck Museum to find resources needed to complete their products, and completed an annotated resource list that included source documents and also conversations with relatives of individuals who served in WWI.

 The final products were bookmarks that depicted authentic pictures of Hampton WWI soldiers along with facts related to the war and a document to help their peers evaluate primary source documents.
 The students presented their products and experience to the Social Studies Department.

-This ELO was submitted by Donna Couture, Winnacunnet High School.
-Email teacher for more information
+This ELO was submitted by Donna Couture, ELO Coordinator at Winnacunnet High School.
+Email for more information